sveawebpay/opencart-module/README.md

 * Set _geo zone_ and _sort order_ according to your preferences.
 * Add additional _Description in checkout_.
 Will be added right after the payment name in step 5 in checkout.
 * Set _testmode_ and _status_ to enabled.
 * Set _order status_ with the orderstatuses you want to trigger the corresponding action to Svea admin.
 When you edit an order and change the orderstatus, an request will be sent to Svea.
-The actions available for Payment Plan are Deliver and Cancel order.
+The actions available for Payment Plan are Deliver, Credit and Cancel order.
 * _Shipping same as billing_ determines whether to use the svea billing address for both shipping and billing.
 It will ignore if customer tries to change the shipping address.
 Should be set to _yes_ if your contract with Svea does not tell otherwise.
 * Fill out the required fields _username, password_ and _client no_.
 In an production environment, use your Svea account credentials for the desired locales and payment methods.
 For testing, make sure to use the supplied test account credentials.
 * The field _min. amount_ must match the corresponding setting in Svea admin.